Load data from cloud storage: Amazon S3

 Note

-Snowflake bills a minimal amount for the on-disk storage used for the sample data in this tutorial.
-The tutorial provides steps to drop the database and minimize storage cost.
+Snowflake bills a minimal amount for the on-disk storage used for any sample data in this tutorial.
+The tutorial provides steps to drop objects and minimize storage cost.
 Snowflake requires a virtual warehouse to load the data and execute queries.
 A running virtual warehouse consumes Snowflake credits.

-In this tutorial, you will be using a 30-day trial account, which provides free credits, so you won’t incur any costs.
+If you are using a 30-day trial account, which provides free credits, you won’t incur any costs.

 What you will learn